AysCeren/kafka_producer/README.md

 ```
 + Because our application is waiting for $PostMapping, we are sending 'Post' request from PostMan.
 + We should determine the port address by looking in which port is assigned to our program.
         - It is possible to control from: Tomcat started on port 8080 (http) with context path '/', the port number is '8080' by default.
-+ You can change by writing: server.port = 8080
+        - You can change by writing: server.port = xxxx